Acts 1:8 Fund

 At Calvary, we want to strengthen the focus of our mission emphasis and be faithful to the calling of the Great Commission of Matthew 28:18-20 and the great challenge of Acts 1:8 in both finances and people utilization.
 We feel like these goals can be accomplished with a year-round giving fund.
 We believe the Acts 1:8 Fund will allow us to dramatically increase our financial gifts to missions as well as increase personal participation!
 This fund will allow us to be selective in our mission endeavors with a greater impact for the kingdom of God and plan long-term for our investment in missions.

-You can give online by clicking here.
-You can also use the Acts 1:8 envelope located in the pews, or the envelope that comes with your weekly giving envelopes in the mail.
+You can also use the Acts 1:8 envelope located in the pews, the envelope that comes with your weekly giving envelopes in the mail, or simply write Acts 1:8 on your check or giving envelope.

 Where are the Cooperative Baptist Fellowship, SBC Cooperative Program, and Associational Missions donations?